Securities Exempt from Registration under the Securities Act of 1933

 Control stock is stock owned by a control person (aka insider, affiliate), who is a corporate director or officer, or a stockholder with more than 10% of the voting stock, or the spouses of the aforementioned.

-SEC Rule 144 places limitations on any resale of restricted securities.
+SEC Rule 144 limits the resale of restricted securities.
 Control stock is also restricted; however, control stock certificates usually do not have the restrictive legend.
 Although these restrictions can be removed by fully registering the security, the time and expense of a full registration is usually prohibitive.
 However, control persons can sell normally restricted stock without restrictions if sold as part of a registered primary offering by the issuer.
 No restricted stock can be sold unless the issuer is current in filing all required financial statements to the SEC.

 Before restricted stock can be resold:

 - The seller must have had the fully paid stock for 1 year.

 - The issuer has complied with the periodic reporting requirements of the Securities Exchange Act of 1934.